dmsc/fastbasic/manual.md

   specified number of times while keeping a counting variable.

-  First, assigns the _value_ to _var_,
+  First assigns the _value_ to _var_,
   and starts iterations. _var_ can be any variable name or a word array position (like "array(2)").

-  In each iteration, first compares the value of _var_ with _end_, if the value is past the end, terminates the loop.
+  In each iteration, the command first compares the value of _var_ with _end_, if the value is past the end it terminates the loop.

   At the end of the loop, _var_ is